TayKangSheng/TayKangSheng.github.io/_posts/2016-11-26-A-Heap-data-structure.md

 In computer science, a heap is a specialized tree-based data structure that satisfies the heap property: If A is a parent node of B then the key (the value) of node A is ordered with respect to the key of node B with the same ordering applying across the heap.
 [1]

-A Heap is basically an implementation of a [priority queue](https://en.wikipedia.org/wiki/Priority_queue), therefore before we jump into how does a heap work and what is it for, we should first understand what is a **priority queue**.
+**A Heap is basically an implementation of a [priority queue](https://en.wikipedia.org/wiki/Priority_queue)**, therefore before we jump into how does a heap work and what is it for, we should first understand what is a **priority queue**.

 ## What is a Priority Queue?